The Trust Hospital

 The Trust Hospital, also known as The Trust Hospital Company Limited, is a Ghanaian healthcare facility that used to provide healthcare services to the staff of SSNIT and their dependants.
 It was later upgraded to a full-fledged hospital to extend their services to the general public.
 The Trust Hospital engages in a number of health screening activities including Breast Cancer Awareness campaigns for the general public through partnership with other private organizations.

 History

 The Trust Hospital was established in 1992 as a not-for-profit healthcare facility exclusively for SSNIT staff, before eventually becoming a fully-fledged hospital and extended its services to the public.

 The Trust Hospital was incorporated in November 2010 as The Trust Hospital Company Limited in Ghana.
 The Trust Hospital Company Limited has three hospitals: The Trust Hospital, The Trust Specialist Hospital and the Trust Mother and Child Hospital and six satellite clinics.

 The Trust Hospital appointed Dr. Mrs. Juliana Oye Ameh as its first chief executive officer, since the hospital was broken off from the mother company SSNIT in January 2013.
+She served a five-year term from April 2020 to May 2025.

+Since June 2025, following the departure of Dr. Ameh, the hospital has been managed by Henry Shirazu Alhassan, PhD, who serves as Supervising Director (Acting Chief Executive Officer).

+As of November 2025, the hospital is governed by a new set of Board of Directors chaired by Ambassador Edith Hazel with other members being Mr. Ernest Nunoo, Sharif Mahmud Khalid, PhD, Dr. Emmanuel Kojo Jones Mensah, and Henry Shirazu Alhassan, PhD.